reuterbal/photobooth/README.md

 project.  --b9

 ## Major differences
+* Allow portrait photos (just like a real photobooth!) by putting camera and monitor on their side.
+You can either edit the photobooth.py file and change display_rotate and camera_rotate, or just hit the 'r' key at run time toggle rotation.
 * Automatically prints to default printer if python-cups is installed.
   * The idea is that you'll set up the default queue to be a photo printer set to 4x6 (or whatever paper size you use).
   * Automatic printing can be disabled by default in the program by setting auto_print=False at the top of photobooth.py.